Shirley Graham Du Bois: Tom Tom: An Epic of Music and the Negro

-After meeting Africans in Paris while studying at the Sorbonne in 1926, Graham composed the musical score and libretto of Tom Tom: An Epic of Music and the Negro (1932), an opera.
-She used music, dance and the book to express the story of Africans' journey to the North American colonies, through slavery and to freedom.
-It premiered in Cleveland, Ohio.
-The opera attracted 10,000 people to its premiere at the Cleveland Stadium and 15,000 to the second performance.
+After meeting African people in Paris while studying at the Sorbonne in 1926, Graham composed the musical score and libretto of Tom Tom: An Epic of Music and the Negro (1932), an opera, within just 3 months.
+She used music, dance and the libretto to express the story of Africans' journey to the North American colonies, through slavery and to freedom.
+Each of the three acts depicts a specific transformation, articulated by at least 6 characters.